Author

 Kate Kealey

 Katherine Kealey is a senior majoring in journalism and political science at Iowa State University.
 Before interning at the Iowa Capital Dispatch, she interned at the Carroll Times Herald.
-She will serve as the editor-in-chief of the Iowa State Daily in the fall.
+She served as the editor-in-chief of the Iowa State Daily in 2022.

 Candidates for state auditor stress objectivity over partisanship